 “The competitive nature of university and the job market also means that students put themselves under immense pressure to land internships at places like Google or Facebook, believing that should they not get the dream job, their life would be over.
 But there are so many benefits to working in smaller companies too.
 The internships we offer students here open their eyes to other possibilities and gives them a sense of their own potential.”

 “As my role has evolved, what really excites me is the ability to expose and guide students through a working experience in the ‘real world.’
 I love it when we get feedback from alumni who have gone onto land amazing jobs because of the work we did with them here.
 It’s the constant motivation behind what I do.

 There aren’t many people who can say that they really believe in the work that their company does, but I’ve seen the immense value our students get out of our program.
 It really does change lives.”

 Meet Tyler and the team in person: iX in the US

 Tyler Evans and Rafi Khan, 2018

-Tyler, along with our Head of Education, Rafi, are currently touring the US, where they’re meeting up with prospective students,iX alumni, clubs and profs to chat about our courses, both in Cape Town, Lisbon and Berlin.
+Tyler, along with our Head of Education, Rafi, are currently touring the US, where they’re meeting up with prospective students,iX alumni, clubs and profs to chat about our courses, both in Cape Town, and Lisbon.